umairtufail/Intro/README.md

 </p>

 ## **About me**
-- A passionate self-driven Python Developer and Data Scientist.
+- A passionate self-driven Python Developer and Data Scientist with a focus on innovation and problem-solving.
-- Managing teams for Data Science and Machine Learning Projects.
+- Actively engaged in Data Science and Machine Learning projects, leveraging Python for impactful solutions.
-- Currently learning Advanced Computer Vision.
+- Currently delving into Advanced Computer Vision, Transformers, and GANs to expand expertise in cutting-edge technologies.
+- Enthusiastic about exploring new challenges and staying abreast of the latest developments in the field.
-- Open to Data Science and ML Job Roles, Services & Projects.
+- Open to exciting opportunities in Data Science and Machine Learning, including job roles, collaborative services, and engaging projects.

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="35"><b> Skills</b>